Hundreds of thousands of South Koreans hit the streets for fifth consecutive week

 Choi charged following arrest

-Choi succeeded her father, Choi Tae-min, as leader of the Eternal Life Church after his death.
+When Choi’s father died, she succeeded him as leader of the Eternal Life Church.
 For years, she has given Park spiritual guidance.

 The classified information scandal, while rare and shocking in South Korea, isn’t the only reason many are calling for Park to step down.